bzreinhardt/bzreinhardt.github.io/about.md

 title: About
 permalink: /about/
 ---
-I'm a PhD student working on [tractor][tractor] [beams][beams] for space robotics at [Cornell][lab].
-I've been a plumber, an archer, a waiter, a nazgul, and an oregano salesman.
+Currently I'm an EIR at [Susa Ventures][Susa] and am using robotics to empower elders.
+In the past, I [tought computers to understand the world][deeplearning] at [Magic Leap][magicleap].
+I used to build [tractor][tractor] [beams][beams] for space robotics at [Cornell][lab].
+I've, been a plumber, an archer, a waiter, a nazgul, and an oregano salesman.
 I'm  one of the few people in the world with a Bachelor of Science in History.

 *Longer bio coming eventually.*